 If you forget and arrive without a face covering we have a limited supply of single-use face masks we can provide.
 A small donation for this service would be appreciated.

 Yes.
-Visitor Assistants will be wearing face coverings, either visors or cloth or disposable face masks.
+Visitor Assistants will be wearing face coverings.
 All other building users will also be wearing face coverings.

 Can I maintain good hygiene on my visit?